johndturn/cometd-node-example/README.md

 1. Run `cd scripts/ && chmod +x generate-certificate.sh && cd ..`
 1. Generate the certificate: `npm run create-cert`
 1. Set up Connected App with the `.crt` that was generated via the shell script (see below screenshot)
+1. Navigate to Setup > Manage Connected Apps > Your newly-created App
+1. Edit the app and switch the App's "Permitted Userss" option to `Admin approved users are pre-authorized`
+1. Create a new Permission Set that allows access to this Connected App
+1. Assign your user to the Permission Set
 1. Set up the `config.json` according to the `config.json.example` template and the information from your Connected App and SFDC instance
 1. Install dependencies `npm i`
 1. Run: `npm run start`